OUR TEAM

 Co-Director of the Center for Translational Cognitive Neuroscience

 Dr. Turk is a board-certified Neurologist specializing in Cognitive and Behavioral Neurology.
 She earned her medical degree from Tufts University School of Medicine and then completed her Internship and Neurology residency at the University of Washington in Seattle.
 She completed her fellowship training in Behavioral Neurology at Boston University/VA Boston.
 She sees patients at the Boston VA Memory Disorders clinic and is also a principal investigator and co-director of the Center for Translational Cognitive Neuroscience lab (CTCN) at VA Boston.
 She serves as the co-leader of the Outreach, Recruitment, and Engagement core of the Boston University Alzheimer’s Disease Research Center.
 She has received research funding from the Alzheimer’s Association, the Doris Duke Foundation, and the US Department of Veterans Affairs.
-Dr. Turk’s research interests include behavioral interventions for memory loss in clinical populations, including veterans with Alzheimer’s disease and Traumatic Brain Injury, as well as the investigation of event-related potentials as clinical diagnostic biomarkers.
+Dr. Turk’s primary research interests include studying the impact of mindfulness on memory, cognition and self-representation among older adults with and without Alzheimer’s disease.
+She is also broadly interested in behavioral interventions for autobiographical memory loss in veterans with Alzheimer’s disease and Traumatic Brain Injury.

 Senior Research Fellow: